ThomasLuypaert/soundscapeR/README.md

 ## 9\.
 Compare acoustic space use for different types of sound

-The set of indices included in the `soundscapeR` package each capture unique properties of sound, and are thus sensitive to different sound sources.
+The set of indices included in the `soundscaper` package each capture unique properties of sound, and are thus sensitive to different sound sources.
 The ways in which the acoustic space is used by different types of sound can be compared by looking at different indices for the same soundscape.

-Let’s do a quick visual comparison of four different indices for which test data is included in the `soundscapeR` package:
+Let’s do a quick visual comparison of four different indices for which test data is included in the `soundscaper` package:

 ``` r
 # Thresholding